-(Note: These tips refer to the kind of behavior that repeats itself.
-Everyone can have a bad day, get snappy, and take their partner for granted.
-But if you're experiencing anything on this list often enough for it to truly get you down, then you may need to reevaluate your current relationship.)
+(Note: These tips refer to habitual behaviors.
+Everyone can have a bad day, get snappy, or take their partner for granted.
+If you're experiencing items on this list often enough to feel down or distraught, then you may need to reevaluate your current relationship.)

-It's one thing if your partner is trying to help you with, say, the way you cook a certain dish, or the way you handle your finances.
+It's one thing if your partner is trying to help you with, the way you cook a certain dish, or the way you handle your finances.
 Constructive criticism is basically a way of saying, "Hey, it looks like you need a little help with this.
-Let me show you what you're doing wrong so that you can learn to do it better."
+Let me offer you one way to do it better."

 "No, that's not how you play the game.
 This is how you play the game."

 "If you watch more comedies with me, you'll grow to love them."

 "Here are all the reasons why your political beliefs are wrong, and why you should believe what I believe."

 Do any of these situations sound familiar?
 While some people are excited by the differences they have with a partner, others may view them as threats, and may habitually insist upon proving their way to be correct in order to feel a sense of power or control.

 If the things you sacrifice are personally meaningful, like a deeply held belief, then the relationship may not last long.
 You will likely grow to resent someone you feel forced you into doing or becoming something you did not want.